 In 1953 Donald James Norman moved with his family to the premises in Wallisdown Road.
 He converted the ground floor into a small indoor showroom for approx. 6 cars, and the front of the dwelling had a small off-road forecourt area for petrol sales.

-The property was also the main family residence, and Donald and his son Barry (who was still at school) would hear the forecourt bell ring, and go out to fill up cars with Cleveland petrol, while customers collected Green Shield Stamps.
+The property was also the main family residence, and Donald and his son Barrie (who was still at school) would hear the forecourt bell ring, and go out to fill up cars with Cleveland petrol, while customers collected Green Shield Stamps.

-When Barry left school he joined his father in the business full time.
+When Barrie left school he joined his father in the business full time.
 Over a period, they acquired five adjacent properties in Wallisdown Road, enabling them to significantly expand the business and add a service department.
-Barry also purchased a filling station from Esso in Ferndown, which became a car showroom, fuel sales and workshops.
+Barrie also purchased a filling station from Esso in Ferndown, which became a car showroom, fuel sales and workshops.
 Whilst still owned by the Norman family, the Ferndown garage is now leased to a tenant (and does not trade under the Norman Motors brand).